 - DIY brown recluse spider control can sometimes be far more dangerous than having brown recluse spiders in a home.
 When household items are mixed together, they have the potential to make deadly, invisible gases.
 When improper chemicals are applied, sickness can result.
 Worst of all, ineffective brown recluse control leads to ongoing infestation and the potential for injury.

 If you see a brown recluse spider in your home and you live in our extensive Indiana and Kentucky service area, take action and get Action.
-The team at Action Pest Control uses industry-leading products and methods to monitor for brown recluse activity and works to systematically eliminate the spiders on premises.
-We can also offer real solutions for ongoing protection around your home to prevent future infestations from taking root.
+The team at Action Pest Control uses industry-leading products and methods to monitor for brown recluse activity and works to systematically eliminate the spiders on the premises.
+We can also offer real solutions for ongoing home pest control to prevent future infestations from taking root.

 It is never wise to live with brown recluse spiders.
 While they are certainly not as dangerous as their reputation gives them credit for, they do present a real threat.
 Take action and get Action.